Arizona company adds $1B solar power parts plant in Alabama

 MONTGOMERY, Ala.
 (AP) — Arizona-based First Solar Inc. has selected Alabama as the site of a more than $1 billion factory that will manufacture modules that generate solar power, the company announced Wednesday.

-First Solar said in a statement that the plant, to be located in Lauderdale County in the Tennessee Valley region, will create more than 700 jobs.
+First Solar said in a statement that the plant, to be located in Lawrence County in the Tennessee Valley region, will create more than 700 jobs.

 The factory is part of a previously announced plan to increase First Solar’s U.S. manufacturing capacity to more than 10 gigawatts by 2025, the company said.
 It already has three factories in Ohio, one of which is expected to begin production next year.

-Note: This story has been corrected to reflect that the plant will be in Lawrence County.